-• Protect life, property, and the forest resource from the increasing threat of wildfire and other hazards as the population expands into forested areas.
+- Protect life, property, and the forest resource from the increasing threat of wildfire and other hazards as the population expands into forested areas.
 In partnership with the SC Prescribed Fire Council, continue the increased emphasis on the use of prescribed burning as a means for reducing hazardous fuels.
-Push for legislative approval of measure to reduce liability for impacts of smoke resulting from properly conducted prescribed burning.

-• Develop additional sources of recurring revenue to provide critical services.
-Support legislation and introduce new initiatives that will supplement general fund revenue approved through state budget bill.

-• Maintain an effective, well-trained, well-equipped, and diverse workforce, while continuing to assess and realign in response to reduced staffing and the changing needs and desires of customers.
-Re-build fire response capacity by increasing number of firefighter positions that are filled to 90% of available FTE's by FY 12.
+And in regards to the population expanding into forested areas, the Wildland Urban Interface, the Firewise and Ready, Set, Go!
+Programs are reaching out to those communities and educating them about the wildfire risk and how to mitigate such risk. - Develop additional sources of recurring revenue to provide critical services.
+Agency purchased its first enclosed cab fire suppression tractors in 2012.
+This equipment provides greatly improved safety features for firefighters.
+Agency leaders have committed to working on a plan to replace all fire suppression tractors with enclosed cab units within five years. - Maintain an effective, well-trained, well-equipped, and diverse workforce, while continuing to assess and realign in response to reduced staffing and the changing needs and desires of customers.
+Re-build fire response capacity in FY 13 by increasing number of firefighter positions and fill firefighter vacancies as they occur.

-• Raise awareness among the public and decision-makers of the economic, environmental, and social benefits of a well managed, healthy forest resource and forest industry.

-• Continue to train and qualify one State Incident Management Team (IMT) and coordinate the training and qualification of four Regional IMTs.
-Most members of state IMT completed classroom training and focus has shifted to incident exercises, training assignments, and completing task books.
-Retirement of team members will result in need to fill positions and insure that training for these new members is scheduled and completed.

-• Improve the effectiveness of internal communications, stressing individual employee roles in the implementation of the strategic plan.

-• Provide the data needed to assess the forest resource, its condition, and the potential for the development or expansion of sustainable markets for forest products and ecosystem services in support of SC's Competitiveness Initiative.

-• Strengthen existing alliances and develop new alliances that will assist with accomplishing key strategic goals.
+- Raise awareness among the public and decision-makers of the economic, environmental, and social benefits of a well managed, healthy forest resource and forest industry. - Continue to train and qualify one State IMT and coordinate the training and qualification of four Regional IMTs.
+Most members of the State IMT completed classroom training and focus has shifted to incident exercises, training assignments, and completing task books.
+Retirement of team members will result in the need to fill positions and ensure training for these new members is scheduled and completed. - Improve the effectiveness of internal communications, stressing individual employee roles in the implementation of the strategic plan. - Provide the data needed to assess the forest resource, its condition, and the potential for the development or expansion of sustainable markets for forest products and ecosystem services in support of SC's Competitiveness Initiative. - Strengthen existing alliances and develop new alliances that will assist with accomplishing key strategic goals.